bhaktanishant/nineBlog/README.md

 # nineBlog
-A mini Blog system.

-A blog system that powered by:
+A Mini Blog system that is powered by:

 Slim Framework and Bootstrap.......